Secure Trade Partnership (STP) & STP-Plus

 The programme encourages companies to adopt robust security measures using a risk-based approach in their trading operations to improve global supply chain security.
 By participating in the programme, a company demonstrates commitment and willingness in keeping the supply chain secure.

-This programme is open to all supply chain stakeholders, including importers, exporters, manufacturers, freight forwarders, warehouse operators, transporters and terminal operators.
-It allows flexibility and customisation of security measures based on the company’s business model and its role in the supply chain.
+This programme is open to all supply chain stakeholders directly involved in the international movement of goods, including importers, exporters, manufacturers, freight forwarders, warehouse operators, transporters and terminal operators.
+It allows flexibility and customisation of security measures based on the company’s business model and its role in the international supply chain.

 A company with higher security measures in place will be eligible for STP-Plus.
 It will also receive additional facilitation through the Mutual Recognition Arrangements (MRAs) with our partners.